NGRP/node-red-contrib-viseo/node-red-contrib-botbuilder/README.md

 ## Documentation

-Configuration can be set in nodes or in a [configuration file](https://gist.github.com/JpEncausse/40a917ade2e044eb5c9f5a5381d886dc).
+Configuration can be set in nodes with data stored in flow.json.

-A configuration is easier to manage with multiple server.
-The absolute path to this file must be defined in ENV var `BOTBUILDER_CFG`.
+Some data can also be stored is in a [configuration file](https://gist.github.com/JpEncausse/40a917ade2e044eb5c9f5a5381d886dc) and set with ENV var `BOTBUILDER_CFG` (requires an absolute path)

 ### Get Started